-There is a single type of instruction, EvictInstruction:, which evicts items from solution as soon as they are not needed further down the dag, to reduce memory footprint while computing.
+eviction The \EvictInstruction steps erase items from solution as soon as they are not needed further down the dag, to reduce memory footprint while computing.

-solution A Solution created internally by NetworkOperation.compute() to hold the values of the inputs, and those of the generated (intermediate and possibly overwritten) outputs.
+solution A Solution created internally by NetworkOperation.compute() to hold the values both inputs & outputs, and the status of executed operations.
 It is based on a collections.
 ChainMap, to keep one dictionary for each operation executed +1 for inputs.